runtimeverification/beacon-chain-verification/casper/hash_nth_ancestor_ext.md

 ### Properties

-- Th 0th ancestor of a block is itself
+- The 0th ancestor of a block is itself (shown in `zero-ancestor-spec.md`)

 ```k
     rule